-I am a fifth year PhD student in the Biostatistics department at the University of Washington.
+I am a PhD student in the Biostatistics department at the University of Washington.
 I am studying stepped wedge cluster randomized trials under the guidance of my advisor Dr. James Hughes, in collaboration with Dr. Patrick Heagerty.
-Currently, I am interested in mis-specification of random effects in mixed models and how that impacts inference about treatment effects in stepped wedge trials.
-Our goal is to understand how different sources of variation might be exchanged in a mixed model, and help researchers choose which random effects to include in their models.
+Currently, I am interested in different types of misspecification and studying new robust methods for analyzing these trials.

 Through my RA appointment at the Center for Biomedical Statistics, I have been working on data analysis and manuscript preparation for the Comparison of Outcomes of antibiotic Drugs and Appendectomy (CODA) trial.
-Right now, I am focusing on identifying factors associated with positive or negative outcomes in the two study arms, which will help inform the development of a tool to assist with clinical decision-making.
+Right now, I am focusing on identifying factors associated with long-term appendectomy in patients who were randomized to antibiotics to help inform clinical decision-making.

 Before moving to Seattle for graduate school, I lived in Minnesota.
 I graduated from St. Olaf College in 2016, where I spent two years working in the Center for Interdisciplinary Research, studying the randomness of head direction cells in anesthetized rats.
 I also attended the University of Minnesota SIBS program in 2015.

-In my spare time, I enjoy volunteering at a local animal shelter and hiking with my dog, Stellaluna.
+In my spare time, I enjoy hiking with my dog, Stellaluna.